timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER V-HEALTH PROFESSIONS EDUCATION/Part D-Interdisciplinary, Community-Based Linkages/Part D-Interdisciplinary, Community-Based Linkages.md

   * (1) Assisting entities in meeting the costs associated with expanding or establishing programs that will increase the number of individuals trained in allied health professions.
 Programs and activities funded under this paragraph may include—

-    * (A) those that expand enrollments in allied health professions with the greatest shortages or whose services are most needed by the elderly;
+    * (A) those that expand enrollments in allied health professions with the greatest shortages or whose services are most needed by geriatric populations or for maternal and child health;

     * (B) those that provide rapid transition training programs in allied health fields to individuals who have baccalaureate degrees in health-related sciences;